 Of special concern is an ailment called hand-arm vibration syndrome (HAVS), sometimes called vibration white finger or dead finger.
 Health care professionals identify it as a form of Raynaud’s disease, a disorder in which blood vessels narrow.
 When the blood vessels constrict, blood cannot flow to the skin, which turns pale.
 Caused by exposure to vibration in the upper limbs, HAVS is marked by pain and lost strength and dexterity in the hands.
 There is no known cure.

 This Sounds Like a Case for Workers’ Comp

 Long-term ailments that have been caused by repeated exposure to stress factors in the workplace are fully covered under Pennsylvania’s workers’ compensation law.
 Under that law, any occupational illness should receive appropriate medical care, paid for by the employer’s workers’ compensation insurance.
 In addition to medical expenses, the worker can claim reimbursement for some lost income, occupational and rehabilitative therapy, and a few other areas of compensation.

 Are you a worker with a repetitive trauma injury who is facing a delay or denial of your claim in Pennsylvania?
 Reach out to Schmidt Kramer for help with your vibration or white finger work injury claim.
 Our worker disability law firm in Harrisburg can investigate your case and prove that on-the-job exposure to vibrations are responsible for your condition.
-Call us today at 717-888-8888 or 888-476-0807 to schedule a FREE consultation with a lawyer and request a FREE copy of our report for central Pennsylvania residents, Who Pays the Bills When You Are Injured at Work?
+Call us today at (717) 888-8888 to schedule a FREE consultation with a personal injury lawyer and request a FREE copy of our report for central Pennsylvania residents, Who Pays the Bills When You Are Injured at Work?